kokkos/kokkos-core-wiki/Compiling.md

 ## 4.2 Using Kokkos' Makefile system

 The base of the build system is the `Makefile.kokkos`; it is designed to be included by application Makefiles.
-It contains logic to (re)generate the `KokkosCore_config.h` file if necessary, build the Kokkos library, and provide updated compiler and linker flags. settings and then parses the variables for Keywords.
+It contains logic to (re)generate the `KokkosCore_config.h` file if necessary, build the Kokkos library, and provide updated compiler and linker flags.

+The system can digest a number of variables which are used to configure Kokkos settings and then parses the variables for Keywords.
 This allows for multiple options to be given for each variable.
 The separator doesn't matter as long as it doesn't interact with the Make system.
-A list of variables, their meaning and options is given in Table 4.2.
+A list of variables, their meaning and options are given in Table 4.2.

-A word of caution on where to include the `Makefile.kokkos`: since the embedded Makefiles defines targets it is usually better to include it after the first application target has been defined.
-Since that target can't use the flags from the embedded Makefiles it should be a meta target:
+A word of caution on where to include the `Makefile.kokkos`: since the embedded Makefiles define targets, it is usually better to include it after the first application target has been defined.
+Since that target can't use the flags from the embedded Makefiles, it should be a meta target:

     CXX=g++
     default: main